ubc-mdscl/ubc-mdscl.github.io/resources/current-students/current-students.md

 # Maps

 The following maps provide some options for locations where you can study, eat, and be active on and off campus.
+The locations for Term 1 classrooms can also be found here.

 * [Study Spots](https://maps.app.goo.gl/CbVTTzeFAE5NBQcg9)
 * [Food Spots](https://maps.app.goo.gl/mzJS2c93aoSqHLPJ9)